Equality, diversity and inclusion

 WFMEH Inclusive Music Strategy 2021-2025

 Our strategy sets out a plan for building a culture of inclusive music education, where all children and young people are valued and recognised for their unique qualities, ideas, voices and perspectives and where they can see the Hub providing a range of diverse musical opportunities and progression pathways.

 WFMEH and Changing Tracks

-At Waltham Forest Music Education Hub we’re also one of nine Changing Tracks partners carrying out action research with our staff teams to research this further.
-We’re exploring what helps and hinders us and finding ways to dismantle the barriers and make our organisations and activities more equitable, diverse and inclusive.
+At Waltham Forest Music Education Hub we’re also one of nine Changing Tracks partners who carried out action research with our staff teams to research this further.
+We’ve explored what helps and hinders us and found ways to dismantle barriers and make our organisations and activities more equitable, diverse and inclusive.

 About the Alliance for a Musically Inclusive England

 The network is part of the Alliance for a Musically Inclusive England.